sadduca/Ecommerce-Sales-Analytics-in-Brazil/README.md

 To simulate a real corporate environment:

 - Raw CSV files were imported into a local Microsoft SQL Server database.
-- A structured relational database was created.
+- A structured relational model was created.
-- SQL queries were used to transform transactional data into an analytical dataset optimized for reporting.
+- SQL transformations were applied to build an analytical fact table at order-item level.
+- The dataset was optimized for executive reporting in Power BI.

-This approach mirrors how data teams operate in enterprise environments where databases are queried rather than flat files.
+This approach mirrors enterprise BI workflows where analytical models are built directly from relational databases.

 ---